- International Students

 - You must demonstrate that employment will not interfere with your full course of study.

-- You must demonstrate that the off-campus employment is necessary to avoid severe economic hardship due to unforeseen circumstances beyond your control, and you must also document that employment is unavailable or otherwise insufficient to meet the needs that have arisen as a result of the unforeseen financial circumstances.
+- You must demonstrate that the off-campus employment is necessary to assist yu in alleviating your severe economic hardship due to unforeseen circumstances beyond your control.
+You must also document that on-campus employment is unavailable or otherwise insufficient to meet the needs that have arisen as a result of the unforeseen financial circumstances.

 - You must receive an approved authorization of off-campus employment for economic hardship listed on your I-20 form.